-- Act in compliance with relevant laws and regulations. - Adopt requirements similar to those contained in the ETI 9 Point Base Code for their own suppliers. - Where there are differences between local law and the ETI Base Code, we expect our suppliers to adopt the principle that will provide the worker with the greatest protection.
+- Act in compliance with relevant laws, regulations and ETI Base Code. - Adopt requirements similar to those contained in the ETI 9 Point Base Code for their own suppliers. - Where there are differences between local law and the ETI Base Code, we expect our suppliers to adopt the principle that will provide the worker with the greatest protection.